13 killed by cross-border shelling in Kashmir

 Pakistan's Foreign Ministry said in a statement that six civilians on the Pakistani side had been killed by shelling from India Monday, and eight injured.

-It added Pakistan's Director General had summoned India's Deputy High Chief Commissioner on Tuesday to strong condemn the "unprovoked ceasefire violations."
+It added Pakistan's Director General had summoned India's Deputy High Chief Commissioner on Tuesday to strongly condemn the "unprovoked ceasefire violations."

 Neither side has responded to the allegations of ceasefire violations that have been made against the other.